dvitale199/GenoTools/docs/default_pipeline_overview.md

 Designed for robustness and versatility, the `Ancestry` class is a key component of GenoTools, streamlining complex tasks in ancestry estimation and genetic data analysis.

-### Sample-Level QC Steps
+### QC Steps
-Following ancestry analysis, the pipeline undergoes these sample-level QC procedures:
+Following ancestry analysis, the pipeline undergoes these sample-level and variant-level QC procedures:

 ### Sample-Level QC Steps
 - **Callrate**: Default threshold: 0.05